Nature Reserve Bosco di Alcamo

 The Nature Reserve Bosco di Alcamo is a natural protected area of Regione Siciliana established in 1984, and located on the top of monte Bonifato, which dominates the town of Alcamo.

 History

 Until the 19th century the Natural Reserve Bosco di Alcamo was covered with a broad-leaved wood which disappeared because of man's action.
 Since 1921 it has undergone a reforestation work with Aleppo'pine, cypress and umbrella pines.
 Later there was the gradual reappearance of species of local broad-leaved plants.
+In the recent history wildfires started to become a serious topic in the natural reserve.

+Fires

+In June 1998 there where three cases of arson in the area of San Nicola.
+The hot and dry scirocco wind carried the fire into the reserve and destroyed ten hectares of forest next to the reserve.
+On the 29th of September there were more fires reported.
+Further reports claim that fires were extinguished in the mid of October 2014.

 Territory

 The protected area is dominated by mount Bonifato, a pyramid-shaped calcareous mount 825 metres high s.l.m. near Alcamo, which has an area of 199 hectares.
 The surrounding landscape is agricultural and with the predominance of vine growing.